arkyper/orderly/README.md

 ## Components

 *   **Controller:** Handles incoming HTTP requests and returns responses.
-It acts as the entry point for the API.
+It acts as the entry entry point for the API.
 Responsible for parsing request bodies, validating input, and serializing responses.
 *   **Service:** Contains the business logic of the application.
 It orchestrates interactions between repositories and other services to fulfill requests.
 Examples include the order placement workflow, inventory updates, and payment processing.
 *   **Repository:** Provides an interface for interacting with the database.
 It abstracts away the details of data access and persistence, allowing the service layer to work with objects.
 *   **Models:** Represents the data structures used in the application.
 These often map directly to database tables and define the structure of the data being processed.